Where it all begins

 States of matter in heritage

-The concepts of solids, liquids, and gases aren't just for school; they lead into higher levels of science which give a real understanding how historic buildings behave.
+The concepts of solids, liquids, and gases aren't just for school; they often lead into higher levels of science which give a real understanding how historic buildings behave.
 From the solid (or is it) structure of stone to the movement of moisture (a liquid) through walls, and the behaviour of air (no, we do not breathe oxygen) within a building, these states of matter dictate material performance and degradation.

 Physics pulls it all together